 |Posted by cmgaylard on November 26, 2017 at 2:15 PM|

 The sun was shining very brightly when I took this photo and I was in a rush - but these 'Selkie' colours are based on deep, cold waters and waving seaplants from our visit to the far north of Scotland earlier this year.
 I was raised in Scotland - albeit as a sassenach, so every visit is medicinal.
-A Selkie is a seal-person that can present as human on shedding its skin, usually for love, but will return to ...Read Full Post »
+A Selkie is a seal-person that can...Read Full Post »

 |Posted by cmgaylard on November 25, 2017 at 2:05 PM|

 My first day at Blackthorpe Barn's 'Best of British Crafts' today, a clear day with frost everywhere.
 The drive across country with the sun coming up was stunning, the medieval barn - filled with amazing things and not as cold as it might have been.
-The group above came from the plate below, found in the London sewers - by the simplicity and beauty of the object and the phra...Read Full Post »
+The group above came from the plate below, found i...Read Full Post »